j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 Function cost: 353405 us, iteration = 100M iter.
 ```

-The time cost does raise to something normal.
+The time cost does rise to something normal.
 Let's compare it to other previous versions.

 ```c++
 // [2g]